saichler/gsql/README.md

 - **Sorting and Pagination**: Built-in support for `sort-by`, `limit`, `page`, `ascending`/`descending`
 - **Case Sensitivity Control**: Optional `match-case` functionality
 - **Deep Path Navigation**: Query nested objects and collections seamlessly
+- **Hash Support**: Built-in MD5 hash generation for data integrity and caching
+- **Advanced Sorting**: Sort by value with support for complex data types
 - **Type Safety**: Strong typing with Go's reflection system
 - **Zero Dependencies**: Lightweight design with minimal external dependencies

 ## Architecture

-GSQL consists of several key components:
+L8QL consists of several key components:

 ### 1. Introspector
 The Model Introspector accepts a Go struct and introspects it by drilling down to discover its attributes and sub-objects.
 From this data, it creates: